|

 Inspection

 Yesterday the whole brigade of the R.W.F.’s with two companies of the Herefords stationed at Rushden, were inspected by General Sir Leslie Rundell, commanding the Central Force.
 The men under the command of Brigadier General Lloyd marched via Bedford-road to the Court Estate, where they awaited the arrival of the inspecting officer.
 A large number of Rushden and Higham Ferrers residents journeyed outwards by foot, cycle and motor to witness the inspection.
 The inspecting General and Staff arrived about 1.25p.m. and took up a stand opposite the reservoir.
-By General Rundell’s special instructions the men went by him at the ‘march easy’, the billy goat mascots accompanying the brigade.
+By General Rundell’s special instructions the men went by him at the ‘march easy’, the billy goat mascot accompanying the brigade.
 As the men marched past the saluting base they presented a decidedly smart appearance, and in addition gave striking exemplification of their vocal powers with such ditties as ‘Here we are again’ and ‘Are we down-hearted?
 No.’

 The Rushden Echo, July 9th 1915, transcribed by Kay Collins